lina2285/Election_Analysis/README.md

 The result of the congressional election Audit will determine the following points:

   1. The total number of votes cast.
   2. A complete list of candidates who received votes.
+  3. A complete list of counties with votes.
+  4. The largest county vote turnout.
+  5. The number of votes per county.
-  3. The total number of votes each candidate received.
+  6. The total number of votes each candidate received.
-  4. The percentage of votes each candidate won.
+  7. The percentage of votes each candidate won.
-  5. The winner of the election based on pupular vote.
+  8. The winner of the election based on pupular vote.
-  6. The number of votes per county.
-  7. The largest county vote turnout.

 ## Resources Used to Complete the Analysis